Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 ### Plot Engagement

-**Your character must be consistently willing to engage with the campaign’s plot.**
+**Your character must be consistently willing to engage with the campaign's plot.**

 A character who refuses to participate in the main quest or constantly separates from the group disrupts the story.
-Instead, design a character with personal motivations that align with the campaign’s goals, such as a ranger seeking revenge on the antagonist responsible for the apocalypse or a cleric on a mission to restore order and help survivors.
+Instead, design a character with personal motivations that align with the campaign's goals, such as a ranger seeking revenge on the antagonist responsible for the apocalypse or a cleric on a mission to restore order and help survivors.
 These motivations should naturally lead the character to be involved in key events and conflicts of the campaign.

 ### Setting and Tone

-**Your character must plausibly fit into the campaign’s setting and align with the overall tone of the campaign.**
+**Your character must plausibly fit into the campaign's setting and align with the overall tone of the campaign.**

 This setting uses a post-apocalyptic dystopian science fantasy world, characters should blend modern and fantasy elements.
 A traditional medieval knight would be out of place.
 Instead, create a knight equipped armour combining modern technology enchanted with ancient runes.
 Similarly, a mage might use arcane spells alongside gadgets, and a ranger could be adept at surviving in both urban ruins and wild wastelands, utilizing a mix of traditional skills and contemporary tools.